espway/espway/README.md

 ## Schematic & BOM

-A PCB design and a 3D printable body are planned.
-There is an initial design already in the `schematic` folder, but please don't use it quite yet - I'm still waiting for the (hopefully) final iteration of the board.
-There, MPU6050 will be replaced by LSM6DS3 and L293D for DRV8835 for better performance.
+There is a PCB design and schematic in the `schematic` folder which has been tested and is ready to use.
+There, MPU6050 has been replaced by LSM6DS3 and L293D by DRV8835 for better performance.

 Meanwhile, you can still build an ESPway using breakout boards available from the usual sources.
 A rough bill of materials for this is listed below:

 * (not including PCB, connectors, wire etc. materials)
 * WEMOS D1 Mini board
 * GY-521 (MPU6050 breakout board)
-* L293D motor driver IC. **N.B.** this is what I used so far, but I'm intending to change to DRV8833 for a smaller voltage drop across the H-bridge
+* L293D motor driver IC
 * 2x 6V 300rpm metal gear motor (search for "12ga 300rpm" or "n20 300rpm"), these should be $3-5 per piece
 * 2x WS2812B neopixels for eyes and showing current state
 * AMS1117 5V regulator